-The four HOST ports (IB latch-style connectors) are used for IB host connections.
-You can connect your host servers IB HCA port(s) directly to these ports or connect the ports to your IB switches and hubs.
+The four HOST ports are used for IB or FC-8 host connections.
+You can connect your host servers IB HCA port(s) or FC HCA port(s)directly to these ports.
+Additionally, you can connect these ports to your IB or FC switches and hubs.